When to Split Style Sheets

 An example, you might prefer absolute certainty before adding something to your core style sheet, think that all border styles are a good, meaningful thing and should go into another style sheet, and that you don’t mind fine granularity at all.
 This could suggest that you’re using a main style sheet, have five others defining fonts and what not, and even accept Conditional Comments.
-(The maintenance penalty for these decisions can be costly, however.)
+(The maintenance penalty for these particular decisions can be costly, however.)

 I’m taking this approach because I find it more efficient: On the one hand, separating style sheets means more HTTP requests (unless you have a system in place that combines or “builds” them).
 On the other hand, style sheet size is not decisive for understandability; this largely depends on CSS organization, like reasonable use of modules or comments.

 I used to split stylesheets but kept finding myself in odd situations where I couldn’t really classify whether it was a structural or presentational set of declarations.
 It backfired quickly.